 The Codex General Standard for the Labelling of and Claims for Prepackaged Foods for Special Dietary Uses (CXS 146-1985) prohibits claims as to the suitability of a food for special dietary uses for use in the prevention, alleviation, treatment or cure of a disease, disorder or particular physiological condition unless in accordance with provisions for those foods (Codex Alimentarius 1985b).
 Additionally, the Guidelines For Use Of Nutrition And Health Claims (CAC/GL 23-1997) apply to all foods for which nutrition and health claims are made without prejudice to the Guidelines relating to Foods for Special Dietary Uses and Foods for Special Medical Purposes (Codex Alimentarius 1997).
+The Codex Standard For Formula Foods For Use In Very Low Energy Diets For Weight Reduction (Codex 203-1995) (Codex Alimentarius 1995) requires a labelling statement that the product may not be recommended for use of purposes other than the dietary management of obesity.
 In EU regulation (2017/1798), nutrition and health claims are not permitted on total diet replacement for weight control products with the exception of the nutrition claim 'added fibre'.
 Labelling, presentation and advertising of these products are not permitted to refer to the rate or amount of weight reduction which may result from its use.
 The EU regulation also specifically permits the following statements: